The Microbiology of Food

 The fourth Thursday of November marks the annual tradition in the U.S. called Thanksgiving.
 Originally, Thanksgiving was a religious holiday that has sinced turned secular and became a national holiday in 1941.
 Now, for families celebrating Thanskgiving, it is a time to cook a whole lot of food and eat way too much pumpkin pie.

-But if you undercook, cross-contaminate, or improperly store your food you can get some pretty interesting microbiology going on.
+But if you undercook, cross-contaminate, or improperly store your food you can get some pretty interesting microbiology going on, which, unless you have access to microbiology microscopes in your home, you won’t be able to see.
 After all, pumpkin pie is full of sugars, protein, and fats- everything that a lovely swarm of bacteria also enjoys as a midnight snack.

 So let’s take a seasonal look at what you could be growing in your Thanksgiving dinner, and how you can prevent growing it to ensure the celebrations pass with no ill-effects.

 So what are the sources of bacterial contamination in food?